oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-data/helidon-data.md

 ```
 This means that every operation in the class will be wrapped in a transaction automatically, If the method returns normally (so no exceptions thrown) then the transaction will be automatically committed, but if the transaction returned abnormally (e.g. an exception was thrown) then the transaction will be rolled back.

 This will apply if there were multiple entity managers or database modification actions operating within the method.
-So if the method modifies data in several databases then they woudl all suceed of fail.
-This your database ACID (Atomic, Consistent, Isolated and Durable) semantics are maintained
+So if the method modifies data in several databases then they would all succeed of fail.
+This how Helidon helps ensure that the database ACID (Atomic, Consistent, Isolated and Durable) semantics are maintained